Śledzianów

 Śledzianów is a village in the administrative district of Gmina Drohiczyn, within Siemiatycze County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 13 km north-west of Drohiczyn, 22 km west of Siemiatycze, and 80 km south-west of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 328 people, among whom 323 were Roman Catholic, 6 Orthodox, 1 Greek Catholic and 12 Mosaic.
 At the same time, 313 inhabitants declared Polish nationality, 12 Jewish, 6 Belarusian, and 1 another.
 There were 42 residential buildings in the village.